openalea/adel/doc/user/manual.rst

 ADEL requires inputs characterizing the development of plants as described in :ref:`development_input`.

-The :mod:`plantgen <alinea.adel.plantgen>` package allows the user who does not have a complete set of data to estimate the missing inputs.
+The :mod:`plantgen <openalea.adel.plantgen>` package allows the user who does not have a complete set of data to estimate the missing inputs.
 Inside this package, the module :mod:`plantgen_interface <alinea.adel.plantgen.plantgen_interface>` is the front-end for the generation of the tables :ref:`axeT <axeT>`, :ref:`dimT <dimT>`